Sniffdog/Sniffdogminer/README.md

 #Auto Benchmarks Each algo to get optimal speeds and benches throughout monitoring

-#Fully automated / Set And Forget /
+#Fully automated / Set And Forget in Startsniff.bat/

 #Auto Downloads Miners /